 These explorations will help you start to build and shape your wedding design.

-Next week we will have Love Scarlett’s definitive guide in wedding styles, from retro eclectic to ethereal whimsy.
+Next week we will have Tigerlily’s definitive guide in wedding styles, from retro eclectic to ethereal whimsy.
 We will also be looking at how to take concepts and inspiration to reality, designing mood boards and creative briefs for suppliers who will bring your design to life.

 This is the place to come if you are seeking a spark for your own creative flair.
 We’ll be sharing all our resources and wedding planning expertise, so make sure you come back next week, we can’t wait to share this journey with you.